helixhorned/ljremarkable/stream/README.md

 - `host-render-frames.sh`
   + just invokes `ffplay` of FFmpeg with appropriate arguments

 Transport of the data can be provided by SSH.
-Thus, having copied the first script, a command on the local host could be:
+Thus, having copied the first script, and assuming `/etc/hosts` to contain an entry such as `10.11.99.1 remarkable`, a command on the local host could be:

 ```
 ssh root@remarkable bin/rM-cat-fb.sh --max-fps 3 | ./host-render-frames.sh
 ```

-(Assuming `/etc/hosts` to contain an entry such as `10.11.99.1 remarkable`.)

 Discussion
 ----------